thanhhau097/ml_project_template/docs/tutorial.md

 ### Write your code
 There are 3 tasks that you need to do for your project:

-1. Write prediction for you model in `model/predictor.py`
+1. Write prediction for you model in `model/predictor.py` and update your weights in model/weights folder
 2. Write your API in `api/app.py` using Flask framework (you can use the template that was written for image)
 3. Write your web app using ReactJS (you can use the demo template that I wrote in `web/`)